singhishkar108/Contract-Monthly-Claim-System-CMCS-/README.md

 ### 1. What functionalities does the CMCS provide, and how are they used?

-**1. Claim Submission**
+1. **Claim Submission**

   - The **CMCS** enables lecturers to efficiently **prepare and submit their monthly claims** through an intuitive digital interface.
 Users are guided to input all required details, such as **hours worked**, **claim period**, and **hourly rates**.
 Once the form is completed, lecturers can submit their claims for administrative review and approval.
 This feature reduces manual paperwork and ensures accurate, timely submission of claims.

-**2. Search and Filter Capabilities**
+2. **Search and Filter Capabilities**

   - To assist users in quickly locating specific claims, the system offers **robust search and filtering tools**.
 Claims can be filtered by parameters such as **lecturer name**, **claim period**, **status**, or **date of submission**.
 These tools significantly improve efficiency, especially when managing a high volume of claims.

-**3. User Management**
+3. **User Management**

   - Administrators have access to **comprehensive user management controls**.
 Through the dedicated interface, admins can **add new users**, **edit existing user information**, **reset passwords**, or **deactivate accounts** when necessary.
 This functionality ensures that system access remains secure, up to date, and aligned with institutional requirements.

-**4. Report Generation**
+4. **Report Generation**

   - The CMCS supports the **generation of detailed reports** related to claims processing.
 Administrators can produce **summaries and detailed breakdowns** of submitted, approved, and rejected claims for any selected period.
 These reports assist the payroll department by providing accurate data for payment processing and offering valuable insights for auditing and record-keeping.

 ### 2. What steps should I take if the application becomes unresponsive?